Monica-53/PillowComp/README.txt

 I added new field rating by making changes in respective files I aslo figured out adding link for AboutUs
 Images are added in wwwroot/css/Images
-I hope I have finishsed the project.
+I have applied styles on Home Page,Privacy PAge, and About US page I hope I have finishsed the project.
+Now the time is 5:34PM and the day is Monday 17th, OCtober 2022.